 3.2 Two Layers PCB

-Two Layers PCB or double layer PCB is the next technological step after the single layer PCB.
+Two Layers of PCB or double layer PCB is the next technological step after the single-layer PCB.
 It is the most common type of PCB used all over the world for its higher capacity.
-They are used in a wide range of electronic devices and are less complicated to produce compared to different multilayer PCBs available in the market.
+They are used in a wide range of electronic devices and are less complicated to produce than different multilayer PCBs available in the market.

 There are many benefits of the double layer PCB.
-It has higher routing traces due to equal bottom and top sides.
+It has higher routing traces due to the matching bottom and topsides.
 It is suited for a wide range of applications because of its flexibility.
 You can use it in modern appliances and devices as it has high density and low cost of manufacturing.
 You can find double layers PCBs in residential HVAC systems of different companies.

 Two-layer PCBs are also used in amplifiers used in the music industry and a wide range of computer printers.

-The double layer PCB resembles the one layer PCB but features an inverted, mirror representation at the bottom portion.
-The dielectric layer is also thicker in a double layer PCB and comes laminated with materials like copper on the bottom and top sides.
+The double-layer PCB resembles the one-layer PCB but features an inverted mirror representation at the bottom portion.
+The dielectric layer is also thicker in a double layer PCB and comes laminated with copper on the bottom and topsides.
 Then solder mask is used to cover the copper on both sides.

 3.3 Four Layers PCB

-The benefits of 4 layers PC include durability, and it is stronger than both single and double layered PCBs.
+The benefits of 4 layers PC include durability, and it is more potent than both single and double-layered PCBs.
 It is also small in size and can be used in a vast range of electronic devices.
-The flexibility of the component makes it suitable for both simple and sophisticated devices.
+The flexibility of the component makes it suitable for both simple and sophisticated tools.

 It is also safe and prevents electromagnetic interference.
 You can also use it in sophisticated devices as it weighs less.

-The four layers PCB is made up of four layers of conductive copper and three inner dielectric layers consisting of one core and two prepreg.
+The four layers PCB comprises four layers of conductive copper and three inner dielectric layers consisting of one core and two prepreg.
 Finally, twin dielectric solder mask layers are applied to the bottom and top.